AdedamolaXL/ChatGPT-vs-AntiSybil-Legos/README.md

    * AI Deepfakes: Chatbots can potentially attempt to bypass the protocol by using pre-recorded videos or deepfake technology to create fake video submissions that appear to be from genuine users.
 This could pose a potential vulnerability to the protocol if not properly addressed.

-*For UBI, BrightID and Proof of Humanity, considering the current limitations of chatbots and the video submission requirement, the vulnerability of the protocol to malicious chatbots being able to pass as humans while evidently possible is relatively low.*
+*For UBI, BrightID and Proof of Humanity, considering the current limitations of chatbots versus Turing tests and the video submission requirement, the vulnerability of the protocol to malicious chatbots being able to pass as humans while evidently possible is relatively low.*

  ## 19. IDENA - PROOF OF PERSON BLOCKCHAIN